Suspect charged with hate crime, criminal mischief for vandalizing home of Jewish director of Brooklyn Museum, NYPD says - KESQ

 Red inverted triangles were also painted on the windows and doors – a symbol that has been used by the military wing of Hamas in the recent conflict in Gaza to indicate Israeli military targets, according to the Anti-Defamation League, and used in some cases to “signify support for violent Palestinian resistance against Israel.”

+During the arraignment in Manhattan, Assistant District Attorney Alberto Gomez said Pelton, along with five others who have not been captured, “engaged in a targeted and systematic attack which spanned 3 hours, 2 boroughs, and targeting the homes of 4 board members of the Brooklyn Museum, causing damage exceeding $10,000.”

+The Manhattan District Attorney’s Office said Pelton and the group are accused of “vandalizing these homes and using an inverted red triangle.”
+Those symbols were also seen at the Brooklyn residence.

-CNN has reached out to Pelton’s attorney for comment.
-Pelton is on supervised release, according to the Kings County District Attorney’s Office, and is scheduled to be arraigned on October 30.
+Pelton’s attorney, Moira Meltzer-Cohen, had no comment Friday on the charges her client is facing in Brooklyn and Manhattan.
+Pelton is on supervised release, according to the Kings County District Attorney’s Office and is scheduled to be arraigned on October 30.

 The Brooklyn Museum is aware of the criminal charges filed against the suspect, spokesperson Taylor Maatman told CNN Thursday, saying its “leadership believes it is crucial to distinguish between peaceful protest and criminal acts.”